franciskafieh/obsidian-list-modified/README.md

+> Notice: development of this plugin is on hold until February as I am very busy with academics.
+This plugin is not abandoned.

 # Obsidian List Modified

 This plugin links all modified files meeting certain criteria to a daily note.
 This provides an accurate log/archive of files modified on certain days.